 Our hens are free-range and allowed to raise their chicks if they “go broody”.

 Our horses are trained with kindness and never over-worked.

 Our meat animals are grass-fed and live for two full years - or until they become too aggressive and harmful to the female members of their herd/flock.

-We source our pork products from farmers committed to sustainable farming practices and humane treatment.
+We are working to source our pork products from farmers committed to sustainable farming practices and humane treatment.

 WE PROTECT LAKE CHAMPLAIN

 We do not use pesticides, herbicides, or chemical fertilizers.

 We practice sustainable grazing and manure management to minimize agricultural runoff.

 We will be collecting rainwater to control erosion.